maszatkavics/maszatkavics.github.io/aboutme.md

 ---
 layout: page
-title: About me
+title: My name is Kavics.
+Maszat Kavics.
-subtitle: Being me is a unique idea
+subtitle: Virtual playground
 ---

-My name is Kavics.
-Maszat Kavics.
+It is just a virtual form of my ideas .. enjoy!